Nick Hague

-Tyler Nicklaus "Nick" Hague (born 24 September 1975) is a United States Space Force brigadier general and NASA astronaut, selected as part of the 2013 astronaut class.
+Tyler Nicklaus Hague (born 24 September 1975) is a United States Space Force brigadier general and retired NASA astronaut, selected as part of the 2013 astronaut class.
 Hague's first spaceflight was aboard Soyuz MS-10 on 11 October 2018, which was aborted shortly after launch.
 His second mission, Soyuz MS-12, successfully launched on 14 March 2019, where he joined Expedition 59/60 aboard the International Space Station (ISS) as a flight engineer.
 Hague later commanded SpaceX Crew-9, transporting the crew of Expedition 72 to the ISS.
-The mission also included astronauts Sunita Williams and Butch Wilmore, both of whom had previously participated in the Boeing Crew Flight Test in June 2024.
-The crew returned to Earth on 18 March 2025.
+The mission returned astronauts Sunita Williams and Butch Wilmore, both of whom had previously participated in the Boeing Crew Flight Test, to Earth on 18 March 2025.

-Education
+Early life and education

 Hague was born in Belleville, Kansas in 1975.
 He attended Peabody-Burns Elementary School, in Peabody, Kansas, while his father was the principal of Peabody-Burns High School from 1982 to 1989.
 In 1994, Nick graduated from Hoxie High School in Hoxie, Kansas, while his father was superintendent of the school district.

 In 1998, he completed a BS in Aerospace Engineering from the United States Air Force Academy and continued to study and graduate with a MS in Aerospace Engineering from Massachusetts Institute of Technology in 2000.